This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Meiji Era Tokyo

 With the Meiji Restoration in 1868, the Tokugawa were displaced from Edo and the Emperor Meiji moved the imperial capital from Kyoto to Edo (renamed Tokyo, 'eastern capital').
 The Meiji Era was a period of tremendous change in Japan, particularly in cities, and in Tokyo more than any other.
-New ideas, technologies, and fashions from abroad were sought and adopted with incredible rapidity, and in the process were localized to suit Japanese tastes.
+New ideas, technologies, and fashions from abroad were sought and adopted with incredible rapidity and, in the process, were localized to suit Japanese tastes.
 Building on the foundations of Tokugawa Edo, Tokyo expanded quickly and, in the process, intermingled traditional architecture with styles reminiscent of Victorian London.

 The Height of Meiji Cartographic Art

-Stylistically, this map represents the height of the Meiji-era (1868 - 1912) cartographic tradition - wherein western style cartographic standards, lithographic printing, and imported inks, were combined with Ukiyo-e color traditions and aesthetic values.
+Stylistically, this map represents the height of the Meiji-era (1868 - 1912) cartographic tradition - wherein western style cartographic standards, lithographic printing, and imported aniline inks, were combined with Ukiyo-e color traditions and aesthetic values.
 This map falls in a cartographic lineage that begins with the Meiji Restoration in 1868 and continued through about 1895.
 Here, the boldly bright palette likely associates this map with aka-e (赤絵; 'red pictures'), illustrations in vivid color achieved through imported German-made inks.
 Such maps began to fall out of fashion near the turn of the century, when they were supplanted by more reserved printed color.

 Publication History and Census